 How much is covered?

-First, you will have to pay your annual deductible (varies from $0 to $2,500) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
+First, you will have to pay your deductible per certificate period (varies from $0 to $2,500) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
 You will need to continue to pay all the money yourself until you have completely satisfied the deductible.
 The deductible is not just for the hospitalization.
 There is no concept of copay.

-After that, within the First Health PPO network, the plan pays 100% (out of network: 80% up to $5,000, you pay 20%; then 100%) of covered expenses.
+After that, within the United Healthcare PPO network, the plan pays 100% (out of network: 80% up to $5,000, you pay 20%; then 100%) of covered expenses.
 In other words, you only pay your chosen deductible out of your pocket as long as your stay in network.

 The plan pays 100% up to the selected policy maximum, ranging from $50,000 to $1,000,000, depending upon your age.